 Asha is a ’17 from Albany, NY.
 She is a Psychology and Chinese double major, but she is interested in Early Childhood Education and wants to become a teacher.
 Asha discovered her love for rugby in college and spent three years on the Women’s Rugby team.
 She is also involved in Gospel Choir, Christian Union and Epsilon Kappa Theta sorority.
 Asha is a Dartmouth Dining Services Employee and knows the ins and outs of Collis Market and the Foco Dish room.
 Asha has dislocated her neck twice; the first time from falling off a horse and the second time (allegedly) from a heavy backpack!

-Katy is a '17 from Tolland, CT, majoring in Computer Science.
-She is a sprinter and hurdler on the varsity track and field team, an intern for Collis After Dark, and a member of Women in Computer Science and Chi-Delta sorority.
-Katy dreams of working on an innovative tech project that can help a lot of people and is a fan of dogs, ice cream, good coffee, and playing outdoors.
+Katy is a '17 from Tolland, CT, majoring in Computer Science with Digital Arts.
+She is the captain of the Varsity Women's Track and Field team where she is a hurdler and sprinter.
+She is also a programming intern for Collis After Dark, and a member of Women in Computer Science and programming chair of Chi-Delta sorority.
+Katy dreams of working on an innovative tech project that can help a lot of people and is a fan of dogs, ice cream, good coffee, and exploring.

 Rachel is an ’18 from the Everglades (Weston, FL).
-She is majoring in Biology and minoring in Spanish while on the Pre-Med track.
-Rachel plays varsity rugby, researches in the Thayer School of Engineering ice lab, and is on the mock trial team.
-She is also involved at Hillel and is a Global Village resident.
+She is majoring in Biology and minoring in Studio Art while on a Pre-Med track.
+Rachel plays varsity rugby, teaches second grade fitness and nutrition at Canaan Elementary, and is on the mock trial team.
+She is also involved at Hillel, Alpha Xi Delta, and is a Global Village resident.
 Not only is Rachel an identical twin, so is her mom!